 Behavioral Science’s Research Programs on Environment & Society, as well as Population.
 She is

-Associate Director of the CU Population Center which facilitates research on three signature
+Director of the CU Population Center which facilitates research on three signature

 themes: Migration, Health, and Population-Environment interactions.

 Dr. Hunter’s research and teaching focus on human-environment interactions, with specific

 examinations of migration and climate change connections, particularly in the context of natural